joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DOING

-* understand how to deal with the `application` for our tests
+* understand how to deal with the automatic startup of the `application` and our tests

 # TODO